Kemoczi/resource-allocator/README.md

 - request with invalid fieldname returns suitable validation error (422),
 - request with valid but non-matching criteria returns a suitable not-found error (404).

+### Parameterization notes

+`tests/test_assign.py` and `tests/test_error.py` use `pytest.mark.parametrize` where it improves readability and makes related cases easier to maintain.

+Live server tests use more limited parameterization by design.
+The `live_server` fixture has `scope="session"` to avoid restarting the Uvicorn subprocess for every test, which keeps the suite significantly faster.
+The trade-off is shared state between live tests, so overly broad parameterization could make tests influence one another.

+If stricter isolation is required, the `live_server` fixture can be changed to `scope="function"`, at the cost of slower execution due to repeated subprocess startup and database initialization.

 ### Additional cleanup utility test
 ### `tests/test_cleanup.py` (TestClient only)
 Verifies cleanup/reset behavior: